 All new purchases earn 2% cash back, with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 However, to earn cash back, pay at least the minimum due on time.

 The Citi Double Cash doesn’t have an annual fee.
-You will need to have an excellent credit score for this card.
+You will need to have a good to excellent credit score for this card.

 Capital One Quicksilver Cash Rewards Credit Card

 One of the few Capital One credit cards to offer a balance transfer offer is the Capital One Quicksilver Cash Rewards Credit Card.
 All purchases earn 1.5% cash back.
 However, the Quicksilver earns unlimited 5% cash back on hotels and rental cars booked through Capital One Travel.
 You also won’t pay an annual fee or foreign transaction fee.